WGTN (AM)

-WGTN (1400 kHz) is an AM radio station broadcasting a classic country format, which is licensed to Georgetown, South Carolina, United States.
+WGTN (1400 kHz) is an AM radiostation broadcasting a classic country format, which is licensed to Georgetown, South Carolina, United States.
 The station was first licensed October 4, 1949.
 The station is owned by R.J.
 Stalvey.
 It previously featured programming from America's Radio News Network and CBS News Radio.
 It aired Fox Sports Radio on weekends.

 FM translator

 The station programming is also heard on an FM translator, whose frequency is used in the branding of the format and logo.